Project Operations

 The personal bearer token that is also offered here only provides access for a limited amount of time for one time operations, for example, in

-to grant access to the Gardener API for the user permanently by using a refresh token.Check that the right Project is chosen and keep the settings otherwise.
+curlcommands.
+Thekubeconfigprovided for the personalized access is used bykubeloginto grant access to the Gardener API for the user permanently by using a refresh token.Check that the right Project is chosen and keep the settings otherwise.
 Download the

-file and add its path to theKUBECONFIG
+kubeconfigfile and add its path to theKUBECONFIGenvironment variable.

 Note: You can also manage your Gardener project resources automatically using a Gardener service account.
 For more information, see Automating Project Resource Management.